almostearthling/when-command/README.md

 Also, the condition configuration interface allows to decide:

 * whether or not to repeat checks even after a task set has been executed -- that is, make an event *periodic*;
-* to run the tasks in a task set concurrently or sequentially: when tasks are set to run sequentially, the user can choose to ignore the outcome of tasks or to break the sequence on the first failure or success, selecting the appropriate entry in the box on the right;
+* to run the tasks in a task set concurrently or sequentially: when tasks are set to run sequentially, the user can choose to ignore the outcome of tasks or to break the sequence on the first failure or success, selecting the appropriate entry in the box on the right - tasks that don't check for success or failure will *never* stop a sequence;
-* the tasks in the task set are executed in the given order, although this makes a difference only when sequential execution is chosen;
-* a condition can be suspended: it will not be checked, but it's retained in the system
+* to *suspend* the condition: it will not be tested, but it's kept in the system, inactive until the *Suspend* box is unchecked.

 The selected condition (if any) can be deleted clicking the *Delete* button in the dialog box.
 Every condition must have an *unique name*, if a condition is named as an existing one it will replace it.
 The name *must* begin with an alphanumeric character (letter or digit) followed by alphanumerics, dashes and underscores.